 1. Genesis Hellfire

-Electric skateboard with longest range on the list has some very decent specs, with a price that isn’t blown out of proportions.
+Electric skateboard with the longest range on the list has some very decent specs, with a price that isn’t blown out of proportions.
 Plus, it has a very cool name, Genesis Hellfire.
-For around $600, actually for $500 as of writing this (there’s a discount that’s currently available), you get a very powerful longboard that has a range of 20 miles on a single charge.
-20 miles is a commute that a large number of students and inner city workers take on a daily basis.
+For around $600, actually, for $500 as of writing this (there’s a discount that’s currently available), you get a very powerful longboard that has a range of 20 miles on a single charge.
+20 miles is a commute that a large number of students and inner-city workers take on a daily basis.

 Speaking of battery, it’s possible to replace it.
 It will take some fiddling around with unscrewing covers, but theoretically, by carrying a spare battery with you, it’s possible to double the mileage that this skateboard can achieve.

-Motor found in Hellfire can reach top speed of around 20 mph, which is also quite a large figure for an electric skateboard.
-Total output power of the dual motor setup is 800W.
-Inclines of 20° or less shouldn’t be an issue for this long range beast.
-Maximum weight that the deck can support is set at 265 lbs.
+Motor found in Hellfire can reach a top speed of around 20 mph, which is also quite a large figure for an electric skateboard.
+Total output power of the dual-motor setup is 800W.
+Inclines of 20° or less shouldn’t be an issue for this long-range beast.
+The maximum weight that the deck can support is set at 265 lbs.

 Remote is very straightforward, without any kind of special features.
 You can accelerate, brake and change direction.
 Brakes work just fine, they aren’t overly sensitive, but at the same time you won’t need 100 ft to come to a full stop.

-Hellfire comes in, or should I say, its wheels come in three different colors, green, orange and white.
-With 20 miles range and replaceable battery as backup, you can’t really go wrong with Hellfire if you’re looking for an electric skateboard with good range on a single battery charge.
+Hellfire comes in, or should I say, its wheels come in three different colors, green, orange, and white.
+With 20 miles range and replaceable battery as backup, you can’t really go wrong with Hellfire if you’re looking for an electric skateboard with a good range on a single battery charge.